PointCloudLibrary/pcl/doc/tutorials/content/project_inliers.rst

    :lines: 14-29

 We fill in the ModelCoefficients values.
-In this case, we use a planar model, with ax+by+cz+d=0, where a=b=d=0, and c=1, or said differently, the X-Y plane.
+In this case, we use a plane model, with ax+by+cz+d=0, where a=b=d=0, and c=1, or said differently, the X-Y plane.

 .. literalinclude:: sources/project_inliers/project_inliers.cpp